Basic Critical Conditions Survival Course

 Saturday - no personal items required.

-Sunday - following personal items required;
+Sunday - the following personal items are required;